Brilacidin is Innovation's lead drug candidate in its defensin-mimetic franchise.

 Modeled after Host Defense Proteins (HDPs), the “front-line” of defense in the body's innate immune system, it is a synthetic, non-peptidic small molecule that kills pathogens swiftly, significantly reducing the likelihood of drug resistance developing.
 Just as importantly, Brilacidin functions in a robust immunomodulatory capacity, lessening inflammation and promoting healing.

 Innovation also is testing Brilacidin, administered with water in an enema, in patients with Ulcerative Proctitis/Ulcerative Proctosigmoiditis (UP/UPS) — a type of Ulcerative Colitis (UC), and, like Crohn's Disease, an Inflammatory Bowel Disease (IBD) — in a proof-of-concept Phase 2 clinical trial.
 Topline findings support Brilacidin as a novel, non-corticosteriod, non-biologic IBD treatment, with a majority of patients treated achieving induction of clinical remission.
 Formulation development plans include foam and/or gel for the treatment of UP/UPS and oral tablets for the treatment of UC and Crohn's.
+Of note, the academic literature suggests a defensin/mucin deficiency in IBD, impacting the mucosal immune system, indicating Brilacidin may have a compensatory effect in this regard.

 As a mimic of HDPs, which play a key regulatory role in the etiology of skin diseases, and due to its limited systemic absorption when topically applied (a favorable pharmacokinetic profile), Brilacidin may have other applications in treating dermatological disorders.
 Additional trials of Brilacidin are planned in Acne, Hidradenitis Suppurativa and Atopic Dermatitis (Eczema).